PhotoboothProject/photobooth/docs/faq/index.md

 Follow the instructions and choose your variant to install.
 Once installed successfully reboot your device and adjust your Photobooth config as mentioned above.

+**Note:**

+For PiCamera default width is set to _2304px_ and height to _1296px_ for the preview stream generation.
+If needed, adjust the width and height inside `/etc/go2rtc.yaml` (needs root access!) to your personal needs.

 ### Preview _"from device cam"_ (no remote preview)

 If you access Photobooth on your Raspberry Pi you could use a Raspberry Pi Camera.
 Raspberry Pi Camera will be detected as "device cam" on PiOS bookworm inside Firefox which is shipped with the OS.